 No one in their right mind would choose to create the conditions of a massive die off of both people and animals for the sake of a smartphone.
 Ok, that is a bit flippant but it captures something I think is very real about our situation.
 First get clear about the die off our sciences are warning us is heading our way – fast.
 The existing population of close to eight billion human beings may very well become a population of maybe one billion by end of this century.
 The diversity of animal species could very well be diminished by fifty to eighty percent.
 Plant life does not escape these dire predictions either.
 The massive forest die off already happening across many parts of the world (due to Bark Beetles and such) is expected to only increase in a warming world.
 The desperate slash and burn techniques for acquiring arable land able to grow crops has, as of today, no counter force by which its accelerating rates might be curbed.
 Lacking predictable climate stability removes the ability to reliably grow food anyway.
 Those educated in the ecological sciences realize I could go on and on like this but these quick sketches are enough to indicate the die off we are involved in accelerating with our every choice to try and solve our ecological problems in any fashion other than stopping our burning of fossil fuels.
 Second, the smartphone was not an arbitrary choice of modern high technology.
 Social scientists and psychologists have made it very clear that allowing Apple and the other giants to sell these technologies to our children has had a profoundly negative effect on their self-esteem and attention spans.
 This might be an Apple future generations will wish we did not bite.
 We are looking at the second generation raised on screens and finding the number of people who read serious books about serious matters such as ecology (not to mention war and peace) has plummeted frighteningly.
 As a society we seem to have lost the ability to retain memories.
 Stories of great import hit the news wire and then are never heard about again.
 Where is the in-depth follow-up and postmortem on our crises by which we might learn something from them? (as a citizen do you personally even know how much national treasure the United States spent in 2017 dealing with climate change influenced extreme weather events?
 How much did Houston cost, that hub of tough talking Texans and oil?)
 This is the evidence I present for consideration and debate.
 These are the real world, on the ground facts that need to be answered and not evaded.

 I am just a computer engineer, a systems scientist of sorts with a love of reading and a colorful past.
 I have no letters behind my name, no organizations backing up my words.
 What do I have?
 Just some tears and fears that do not let me deny what I have learned in my studies.
 No one in their right mind would choose to create the conditions of a massive die off of both people and animals for the sake of a smartphone.
 That is so obvious to me.
 What it shows me is that most people right now are not in their right minds because most people refuse to be put out by such considerations, refuse the cost of personal suffering such insight entails.
 Most people, it seems, have chosen to live instead in the lands of childish make-believe, hoping some big parent (be it our father president on earth or our father religious in heaven) will come and fix everything.
 No, not childish make-believe.
 We are into something much darker than that where every perversion and deviance is celebrated as a way forward, as if it were a blow for liberty and human rights.
 Shutting our eyes, closing our ears, muting our voices, we resemble nothing so much as the three monkeys that see no evil, hear no evil, and speak of no evils.
 This might be a viable strategy for dealing with problems that are seemingly so much larger than anything individuals can address, but I worry it is not.
-I think denial ultimately fails because of the nature of trauma processing within the brains we have, brains Demitry Orlov humbly refers to as Monkey Brains 2.0.
+I think denial ultimately fails because of the nature of trauma processing within the brains we have.
 This is what has lead me to propose Mindful Ecology as an alternative approach.

 Human beings are not powerless before the suicidal impulses that can be planted within them.
 However, dealing with them requires that we recognize the power that human beings have to make choices.
 That power lies only within individuals, not within magical father projections or group-think run organizations.
 Recognizing the power of choice clears the air.
 As sad as it might seem, you simply do not have the power to make good choices for other people, try as you might by whatever authoritarian enchantments you try.
 You do have the power to make your own choices.
 Once you become real clear that it is the burning of fossil fuels that is at the heart of what is ailing us, then you become naturally empowered to act on that knowledge in your own individual way.
 In the last analysis there is nothing else.
 In the last analysis, nothing else is needed.